llGaetanll/McUtils/README.md

   - `walls_2d`: Generates 1 high walls
   - `walls_3d`: Generates walls from bottom to top of the world
   - `chain`: chains multiple commands into a single command block

+# Ideas

+## Slime Module
+These are the functions that I would like to build

+- `private is_slime_chunk(seed, chunk_x, chunk_y) -> bool`: returns `True` if the chunk
+  is a slime chunk.

+- `top_p(seed, p, center, chunk_rad, search_rad) -> list?`: returns a descending
+  list of the best places in the world to make a slime farm given a radius for search and for perimeter (both in chunks).
+Also returns `p` value.

+  This should be multithreaded for max performance.

+In there somewhere should be a function that prefers long patterns of slime chunks since those farms are usually nicer to build.
+Maybe use a vertical filter convolution?

+## Witch module?
+Now that we have `java_random` maybe this is manageable?

+Could find potential locations for quad/triple witch huts in the world.

+## Flower module?
+Find the optimal location to build a flower forest farm minimizing for area.